 How do you spread the word about volunteer activities?

 Organizations typically recruit volunteers through a combination of promotional efforts, including online outreach like email in addition to offline efforts like word-of-mouth marketing.

 Both types of marketing are essential for spreading the word and boosting the visibility of your campaigns and projects.
 However, in recent years, digital tactics have become increasingly vital for reaching new audiences of supporters.
 Volunteer recruitment and organizing platforms like Mobilize have been a game-changer for mission-based organizations.
 By listing your volunteer opportunities online and offering easy ways to get involved, you can tap into existing networks of supporters looking for their next cause to rally behind.

 Why do you need a concrete volunteer recruitment strategy?

-Creating a volunteer recruitment program
+Creating a volunteer recruitment strategy

 1. Set a few volunteer recruitment guidelines.

 While your cause may be similar to another nonprofit, no two organizations are exactly alike.
 The types of initiatives you undertake and the clients you serve differ from every other organization out there.
 Your unique needs call for an equally unique set of guidelines that your team must follow.

 Prior to your next big volunteer event, sit down with your team and answer these questions: